dlynch7/P-Bot/Electronics/Notes: DC-DC converters.md

 As their names suggest, these two sub-methods involve capacitors, inductors, and combinations of both.

 ## 2 Linear Voltage Converters
 These converters are resistive voltage dividers.
 They reduce voltage "by dissipating the excess power into a resistor".
 Consequently, they can only reduce voltage, never increase it.
 Because they dissipate electrical power as heat, they are inefficient.
-Also, the amount of power they can dissipate as heat is limited by their thermal properties
+Also, the amount of power they can dissipate as heat is limited by their thermal properties, so heatsinking must also be considered.

 There are two types of linear voltage converters: series converters and shunt converters.